-Here are a few of the places you can find water views on your next Missouri road trip:
+Here are a few places you can find water views on your next Missouri road trip:

-The Show-Me State has long been known for its rivers – the mighty Mississippi running along the eastern border, the Missouri River cutting a path through the midsection of the state, and dozens of sparkling streams crisscrossing the Ozarks.
+The Show-Me State has long been known for its rivers – the mighty Mississippi running along the eastern border, the Missouri River cutting a path through the middle of the state and dozens of sparkling streams crisscrossing the Ozarks.

 In south central Missouri, add a float trip to your road trip at the Ozark National Scenic Riverways, the first river system in the U.S. to be protected by the National Park Service.
 Travel downriver in a canoe, kayak or raft on two of the country's most pristine rivers - the Jacks Fork and the Current - or enjoy the view from river access points and a network of hiking trails.